trislee/blog/_posts/2018-08-17-seattle-schools.markdown

 tracts = sorted(list(tracts))
 {% endhighlight %}

 Now we prepare the census queries.
 I create dicts of census variables and their corresponding descriptions, which I got from a very long list of the [2010 Census variables][census-variables].
-The Census records Hispanic heritage [differently][hispanic-origin] than other ethic backgrounds, so for simplicity I'm not icluding that variable.
+The Census records Hispanic heritage [differently][hispanic-origin] than other ethic backgrounds, so for simplicity I'm not including that variable.
 {% highlight python %}
 CODE_DICT = {
   'P001001' : 'all',